levsero/test_embed/BROWSER_TEST_STYLE.md

   username
 - To verify that you can pull the image, do `docker pull docker.pkg.github.com/zendesk/dockerhub-images/alpine-chrome:latest`

-To run the visual regression test suite, run `npm run e2e:visual-regressions`.
-To run a single visual regression test, run you can do `npm run e2e:visual-regressions -- <file>`.
+To run the visual regression test suite, run `yarn e2e:visual-regressions`.
+To run a single visual regression test, run you can do `yarn e2e:visual-regressions -- <file>`.
 Note that the `HEADLESS` flag won't work in the visual regression test suite.

 #### Faster e2e development